Spectrum of invariant measures via generic points: Frequencies of Fourier--Bohr Generic Points and Spectra of Measures

-In this section we will introduce and characterise regular Wiener--Wintner $\mu$-generic points.
-Then we will connect regularity of Wiener--Wintner generic points with ergodicity and spectrum of the associated measure.
-Corollary \ref{cor:Kron-Xi} suggests that we distinguish those Wiener--Wintner $\mu$-generic points for which \eqref{ineq:Kron-Xi} becomes an equality.
+In this section, we will introduce and characterise Wiener--Wintner $\mu$-generic points.
+Then we will connect the existence of Wiener--Wintner generic points with ergodicity and the spectrum of the associated measure.
+Corollary \ref{cor:Kron-Xi} suggests that we distinguish those Fourier--Bohr $\mu$-generic points for which \eqref{ineq:Kron-Xi} becomes an equality.